-Parents have the right to elect, in writing, that their child not participate in health curriculum which includes Good Touch/Bad Touch instruction, sex education, and AIDS prevention instruction.
-Waiver forms are available from the elementary school counselor for Good Touch/Bad Touch and from the health instructor or science instructor, whichever is appropriate.
-Alternative assignments in a separate location will be provided.
+Parents have the right to elect, in writing that their children not participate in health curriculum which includes sex education and AIDS prevention instruction.
+Waiver forms are available from the school.
+Alternative assignments in a separate location may be provided.